-The formal program is prepared on "The Program for the MS Degree in FCS" form available in the FCS Department Office and must be approved and signed by the student's graduate program committee and by the Graduate Coordinator and then must be certified by the Office of Graduate Studies, Research and International Programs.
+The formal program is prepared on "The Program for the MS Degree in FCS" form available in the FCS Department Office and must be approved and signed by the student's graduate program committee and by the Graduate Coordinator and then must be certified by the Office of Graduate Studies.
+Research and International Programs.
 This program becomes the official record of the courses you will take to complete the MS Degree.
 You are responsible for picking up the program form in the FCS Department Office and obtaining the signatures of your advisor, the committee members, and the graduate coordinator.
 The form should then be returned to the FCS Department Office.
 The FCS Office will make a copy for your files and forward it to the Office of Graduate Studies, Research and International Programs.

+Courses on Your
-What else do I need to know about the courses on my Program of Study?
-There are few other rules governing the program:

-More Rules about the Program of Study

-- ♦ No more than 6 units of independent study may be included in the program. - No more than 9 units of transfer work or extension work may appear in the program and there are many stipulations placed on these courses.
-These courses must have a letter grade assigned to them.
-(See the graduate coordinator about these courses.) - None of the courses on the program may have been used for any other Degree earned. - ♦ Students pursuing a Graduate Degree must maintain a minimum 3.0 (B) cumulative GPA.
+hat else do I need to know about the courses on my Program of Study? ere are few other rules governing the program: More Rules about the Program of Study • No more than 6 units of independent study may be included in the program. • No more than 9 units of transfer work or extension work may appear in the pro are many stipulations placed on these courses.
+These courses must have a letter to them.
+(See the graduate coordinator about these courses.)
+0 • None of the courses on the program may have been used for any other Degree earned. • Students pursuing a Graduate Degree must maintain a minimum 3.0 (B) cumulative GPA.
 No grade below a "B" can be counted in the formal program.
 A maximum of 6 units in the formal program may be repeated at the graduate level.
-The repeat grade will appear on the transcript.

-Are there courses that must be on my Program of Study?
+The repeat grade will appear on the transcript. reg FC tha int The there courses that must be on my Program of Study?
 Yes.
-Everyone, regardless of your option/area of specialization, must take FCS 681 (3 units) and FCS 682 (3 units).
+Everyone, gardless of your option/area of specialization, must take FCS 681 (3 units) and CS 682 (3 units).
 FCS 681, is a prerequisite for FCS 682.
-It is recommended that you take FCS 681 as soon as possible in your studies.
-If you have not taken introductory statistics before, it is recommended to take FCS 380 or an undergraduate statistic classes prior to signing up for FCS 681.

-Required Courses

-Your option/area of specialization also has required courses.
-Some graduate courses have required prerequisite/s that must be completed before you are admitted into graduate-level courses.
-Please consult with your major advisor for these requirements.

-What if I need to make changes in my Program of Study?
-You may modify the program after it is filed, provided you have agreement from your major advisor, the Graduate Coordinator, and the Associate Vice President for Graduate Studies, Research and International Programs.
-A form titled "Course Substitution for Change in Master's Formal Program" may be obtained in the FCS office for this purpose.
+It is recommended at you take FCS 681 as soon as possible in your studies.
+If you have not taken roductory statistics before, it is recommended to take FCS 380 or an dergraduate statistic classes prior to signing up for FCS 681.
+Required Courses co ad our option/area of specialization also has required courses.
+Some graduate urses have required prerequisite/s that must be completed before you are mitted into graduate-level courses.
+Please consult with your major advisor these requirements. the ad Gr Su hat if I need to make changes in my Program of Study?
+You may modify e program after it is filed, provided you have agreement from your major visor, the Graduate Coordinator, and the Associate Vice President for aduate Studies, Research and International Programs.
+A form titled "Course bstitution for Change in Master's Formal Program" may be obtained in the CS office for this purpose.
 Changes in Program of Study